dimitra-maoutsa/DeterministicParticleFlowControl/docs/index.rst

 Welcome to DeterministicParticleFlowControl's documentation!
 ====================================

-`DeterministicParticleFlowControl` is a deterministic particle based stochastic optimal control framework implemented in Python.
+`Deterministic Particle Flow Control` is a deterministic particle-based stochastic optimal control framework implemented in Python.

 To see how to use it, please refer to the `README file
 <https://github.com/dimitra-maoutsa/DeterministicParticleFlowControl/blob/main/README.md>`_ in the Github repository.